KitwareMedical/CardiacUltrasoundPhaseEstimation/README.md

 Please see the docstrings to understand its functionality.

 There are two jupyter notebooks that will further help understand how to use the method:
-* [MICCAI_2017_experiments.ipynb](https://github.com/KitwareMedical/CardiacUltrasoundPhaseEstimation/blob/master/MICCAI_2017_experiments.ipynb) - contains the code used to generate the results for the MICCAI submission.
+* [publication_experiments.ipynb](https://github.com/KitwareMedical/CardiacUltrasoundPhaseEstimation/blob/master/publication_experiments.ipynb) - contains the code used to generate the results/figures for a paper.
 * [WinProbe-Experiments.ipynb](https://github.com/KitwareMedical/CardiacUltrasoundPhaseEstimation/blob/master/WinProbe-Experiments.ipynb) - shows how to apply the algorithm on WinProbe data.

 Prerequisites